 Breakfast at the hotel before taking the morning train to Bukhara (280 km).
 Arrive in Bukhara and transfer to your hotel in the Old City, check-in at noon.

-Enjoy breakfast at the hotel, followed by a leisurely day to explore the timeless charm of Bukhara, one of the most atmospheric cities of the Silk Road.
-Wander through its ancient lanes, visit artisan workshops, or simply relax in a traditional teahouse.
-Free day of 4th day on Uzbekistan Rail Tour.
+Enjoy breakfast at the hotel, followed by a free day to explore Bukhara at your own pace.
+You may walk through the Old City, visit artisan workshops, or spend time in a traditional teahouse.
+Free day on the 4th day of the Uzbekistan Rail Tour.
 Overnight in Bukhara.

 After breakfast at the hotel, check out and transfer to Bukhara Airport for your morning departure.
 This marks the conclusion of your Uzbekistan Rail Tour.